 While many asset allocators may recognize the attractive risk/return profile of Reg Cap, often they are faced with significant barriers to entry.
 First, most transactions are distributed via a limited process that is outside normal syndication channels.
 Investors need to establish regular dialogue and a history with issuer contacts in order to source attractive deals.
 Prospective purchasers of Reg Cap transactions are required to sign Non-Disclosure Agreements in order to review offering materials and perform due diligence.
 This further limits distribution.
 Perhaps most importantly, Reg Cap investors need specialized knowledge, as detailed in Exhibit 5 below.
-As is generally the case, these barriers to entry allow attractive risk-adjusted returns are expected to persist in Reg Cap.
+As is generally the case, these barriers to entry create an environment where above-market risk-adjusted returns are possible.